The General/Experimental Program

 Close Faculty/Student Mentoring

 Students are accepted into the General/Experimental Program with the expectation that they will work closely with a particular faculty member.
 This is often, although not always, the faculty member who is in contact with the student during the time the student is deciding whether or not to accept our offer of admission to the program.
 Since particular attention is focused between a student's interests and plans and the expertise of our Department, that particular faculty member's scholarly interests generally match those of the student.
-It is critical that students' educational objectives can be met by the Psychology Department.
+It is critical that students' educational objectives can be met by the Department of Pyschological Science.
 Students always have the option of changing mentors during their early career should their interests change.
 In addition to 11 full-time General faculty and 4 faculty in the Human Behavioral Pharmacology Laboratory, there are, in any given year, about 10 adjunct, joint, and research faculty associated with the program, mainly on a part-time basis.

 Academic Program and Research Plans